Liso2004/MERN-Stack-Training/README.md

-Learning how to use MERN stack to better my React software development topics covered in this project
+Learning how to use MERN stack to better my React software development skills topics covered in this project

  Tech Stack: React.js, Node.js, Express.js, MongoDB, Chakra UI